 Students entering the school district for the first time must submit proof of date of birth to be copied by the school for placement in the permanent record folder.
 The school will accept evidence in the order set forth below that shows the student’s date of birth:

 i.
-A certified copy of a birth certificate, certified hospital issued birth record or
+A certified copy of a birth certificate, certified hospital issued birth record or birth certificate;

 ii.
 A military ID;